 Many factors contribute to people with disabilities being at higher risk of experiencing victimization and abuse, such as limited physical access to services, limited transportation and reliance on caregivers for many of their daily needs.
 But Pamila Lew, a senior attorney with the Investigations Unit at Disability Rights California, says the greatest factor is isolation.

-“Isolation results from actual physical segregation,” Lew tells A&E Real Crime, “such as being kept away from others in a private residence or settings such as congregate care homes (where people live in separate apartments but share common spaces), jails, prisons and juvenile detention facilities and segregated special educations schools, which are closed off from most members of the public.”
+“Isolation results from actual physical segregation,” Lew tells A&E True Crime, “such as being kept away from others in a private residence or settings such as congregate care homes (where people live in separate apartments but share common spaces), jails, prisons and juvenile detention facilities and segregated special educations schools, which are closed off from most members of the public.”
 Isolation is also worsened by lack of access to independent communications tools such as sign-language interpreters and assistive technology, she says.

 How Crimes Against Disabled People are Usually Discovered